GLBA Audits, Laws & Risk Assessment Strategies

 What Does it Take for Companies to Comply with the GLBA?

-Establishing (and maintaining) GLBA compliance presents significant challenges for companies of all sizes.
+Establishing (and maintaining) GLBA audit presents significant challenges for companies of all sizes.
 While companies of different sizes are not necessarily held to the same standards, all “financial institutions” must take steps to protect customer and consumer data that are reasonable in light of (i) the volume of data they collect, (ii) how they use and transmit data, and (iii) their financial resources.

 - Establishing policies and procedures that address all pertinent provisions of the GLBA;